gohugoio/hugo/content/content-management/comments.md

 ### Configuring Disqus

 Disqus comments require you set a single value in your [site's configuration file][configuration].
-The following show the configuration variable in TOML and YAML, respectively:
+The following show the configuration variable in a `config.toml` and `config.yml`, respectively:

 ```toml
 disqusShortname = "yourdiscussshortname"